saskal5/ComicsAnalysis/README.md

 <details>
 <summary>Main Character Detection</summary>

+**Model 1**
+Trained on the dataset including the first book in the series

 |     Model     |     Epoch     |   Time   |    P    |   R   |  mAP50  | mAP50-95 |
 | ------------- | ------------- | -------- | ------- | ----- | ------- | -------- |